Islam in Germany: Islamic fundamentalism and Salafism

 According to a 2007 Federal Ministry of the Interior report, almost half of all young Muslims in Germany express fundamentalist views.
 Approximately 12% of Muslims in Germany support moral-religious criticism of certain Western societal values, along with a range of views on punishments, including corporal punishment and, in some cases, the Capital punishment.

 A 2012 poll found that 72% of Turks in Germany see Islam as the only true religion, while 46% expressed a preference for a growing Muslim population in the future.
-A University of Bielefeld survey revealed that only 19% of Germans believe Islam is compatible with their culture.
+A survey of Bielefeld University revealed that only 19% of Germans believe Islam is compatible with their culture.

 In September 2014, the "Shariah Police" incident occurred.
 Hardline Salafist Muslims patrolled the streets of Wuppertal, a city in the west of Germany, to "influence and recruit young people", according to local police.
 Dressed in bright orange reflective vests with "Shariah Police" printed on the back, the male patrollers loitered around discotheques and gambling houses, telling passers-by to refrain from gambling and alcohol.
 Wuppertal's police pressed charges.

 A 2013 study by the Social Science Research Center Berlin found that two-thirds of Muslims prioritize religious rules over national laws, nearly 60% reject homosexual friends, 45% distrust Jews, and many believe the West aims to destroy Islam.
 For comparison, among Christians, 9% are openly anti-Semitic, 13% reject homosexual friends, and 23% think Muslims aim to destroy Western culture.
 Additionally, 25% of Turks in Germany consider atheists inferior.